SplendidCube/ansible.role.prep/README.md

-# Project Name
+# ansible.role.prep

-Ansible role template for SplendidCube infrastructure automation
+Ansible preparation role for AWS infrastructure automation

 ## Overview

-This Ansible role provides [role-specific functionality description].
-It serves as a [foundational/specialized/utility] role for [specific use case or infrastructure components].
+This Ansible role provides initial preparation and capability delivery for AWS infrastructure automation.
+It serves as a foundational role that should be included first in any playbook requiring AWS infrastructure provisioning.

 ## Prerequisites

 - Python 3.11+
 - AWS CLI configured with appropriate credentials (if AWS-related)
 - Make
-- Ansible 2.9+ (`pip install ansible` or system package manager)
+- Ansible 2.9+ (via package manager or virtual environment)
-- [Additional role-specific prerequisites]
+- Troposphere Python package (managed via Poetry)

 ## Quick Start